MikeGillihan/archive-control/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.2.0 =
+Fixed a few bugs and introduced basic taxonomy archive modifications

 = 1.1.1 =
 Added View and Edit buttons where they would be helpful